What Do You Need to Know About Cats and Fleas?

 An indoor cat can have fleas if:

 - You have another pet that goes outdoors.
-Your dog can pick up fleas on their daily walks, bringing them into your home and straight to
+Your dog can pick up fleas on their daily walks, bringing them into your home and straight to your cat.

 - Wild animals live near by your home.
 Raccoons, squirrels, mice,and other wild mammals can bring fleas near or even inside your home.